thingsboard/thingsboard.github.io/docs/user-guide/ui/widget-library.md

 import-widget:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-1-ce.png
         title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab, and click the "+" button in the upper right corner of the screen.
-Select "Import widgets type" from the drop-down menu;'
+Select "Import widget" from the drop-down menu;'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-2-ce.png
         title: 'In the popup, you will be prompted to upload the JSON file.
 Drag and drop a file from your computer, then click the "Import" to add a widget to the widget bundle;'
     2:
         image: /images/user-guide/ui/widgets/widget-library/wl-import-widget-3-ce.png
-        title: 'The widget is imported to the bundle.'
+        title: 'The widget is imported.'

 delete-widgets-bundle-1:
     0: